naineshv/ExData_Plotting1/README.md

 ## Data Description
-*The rest of the sections below describes the data and the tasks to be done for the project.
-All of it is authored by **RD Peng**.*
+*The rest of the sections below describe the data and the tasks to be done for the project.
+All of it is authored by <b>RD Peng</b>.*

 ## Introduction